plainsight16/records-rex/planning.md

 #### Core Functionalities
 1. Create a Database to store the different records
 	1. Main Entities
-		1. Product
+		1. Product(3)
-		2. Customer
+		2. User
 		3. Order
-		4. Warehouse
+		4. Warehouse (3)
-		5. Employee
 2. Php to manage the DB, this is where functionalities will come from
 	1. RetrieveRecords( would have time function to specify daily monthly or yearly: Default: Daily)
-	2. Insert Records?
+	2. Insert Records
+    3. Search Records
-	3. Which Warehouse has which product
+	4. Which Warehouse has which product
-	4. Distribution function? to automatically distribute incoming products to different warehouses.
+	5. Distribution function? to automatically distribute incoming products to different warehouses.
 3. Create Roles to sign up and login
 	1. Roles: Manager and Employee
 	2. Different views for manager and employee?
 4. Frontend(html, css, JS): To display the records using a template created Programming Languages: HTML, CSS, Javascript, Php, MySql

+Records Table
+1. Ordered At
+2. Handled By
+3. Customer
+4. Product
+5. Warehouse
+6. Status
+7. Action